-Business Expert Press works with over 1800 men and women who have written hundreds of books for us.
-Our authors are valued and respected members in their fields, and we are honored to publish their work.
-Many of our authors have written numerous books with us, and we think that is a compliment to our core values as a publisher – integrity, hard work, and committed service to our authors and customers.
+Business Expert Press authors have diverse backgrounds–educators, executives, entrepreneurs, expert consultants—but are alike in their desire to contribute to their fields and disseminate their vision with others who share their interests.
 We publish in core business subjects that you can find here.
 If you feel you have a book idea that will fit into our program, we would love to hear from you.
 Below is our proposal outline, as well as a contact for sending it in.
 We look forward to hearing about your idea!

 Book Proposal Requirements

-Please begin with an abstract of your book.
-Your abstract should state what the subject is; who the audience is, why your topic is important and how the reader will benefit (think back cover marketing copy).
+Please begin with description of your book.
+Your description should state what the subject is; who the audience is, why your topic is important and how the reader will benefit (think back cover marketing copy).
 This should not exceed half a page.
-If you find yourself deliberating about whether your abstract should offer sizzle or substance, we strongly encourage the latter.
+If you find yourself deliberating about whether your description should offer sizzle or substance, we strongly encourage the latter.
 Most important is your statement of what the book is intended to do, how it will do it, and how the reader will benefit from it.

 Include under its own heading a sampling of key words that you anticipate will appear in your book.
 This list need not be exhaustive—between a half dozen and a dozen words is probably sufficient—but it should include only those words that are generally associated with the subject of your book and which are likely to be used by interested readers or researchers seeking information on the subject that your book covers.